School Safety Art Showcase

 What are the size requirements for the art submissions?

-All paper entries should be in standard letter size 8.5x11 inches (portrait or landscape).
-All digital entries must be printable in a 8.5x11 in paper using 300dpi CMYK.
+All paper entries should be in a standard letter size 8.5x11 inches in portrait mode.
+All digital entries must be printable in an 8.5x11 on paper using 300dpi CMYK.

 Can I use my computer to create my art submission?

 Yes, the art piece can be digitally created or created by hand.
-However, no automated technologies or pre-existing images can be a part of the art.
+However, no automated technologies or pre-existing images (i.e., clipart) can be a part of the art.

 Who will be judging the art submissions?

-The conference attendees will vote and decide the winners of each grade group of the Showcase.
+The conference attendees will anonymously vote and decide the winners of each grade group of the Showcase.

 Will prizes be awarded?